FlorianGuillebeaud/WindTurbineAssignments/README.md

 Do so by :
 - first locating your terminal in the directory you wanna be
-- typing in the Terminal : git clone + "the url you will get from me"
+- typing in the Terminal : git clone + "the url you will get from me I guess"

 ----------
 ----------